Handling personal data with care

 What if I want to make use of an external party for my classes, research, or business?

-If Tilburg University, as the legal controller, engages a company for the processing of personal data, a processing agreement is requierd.
+If Tilburg University, as the legal controller, engages a company for the processing of personal data, a processing agreement is required.
 This is a legal obligation under the GDPR.

 Who can I contact with my questions about personal data?

-Each organizational unit has its own contact person (Data Representative).
-This is the first point of contact for questions relating to privacy and the GDPR.
+Each organizational unit has its own first point of contact for questions relating to privacy and the GDPR.